raybai07/MtMBSP/README.md

 When p is large, it may be advantageous to use the two-step approach.
 The first step of our two-stage algorithm screens out a large number of variables using only a tiny number of Gibbs sampling steps and a thresholding rule.
 An optimal threshold is chosen from a grid of candidate values in `threshold'.
 In the second step, the remaining regression coefficients are estimated with the Gibbs sampler.

-If p is large, then the two-step algorithm is faster than the one-step algorithm.
-In addition, the two-step estimator often has superior estimation and variable selection over the one-step estimator when p is larger than n.
 Below, we demonstrate how to use the `Mt_MBSP` function with the two-step algorithm on a simulated dataset with n=150, p=1000, s=10 (where s is the number of significant covariates), and q=4 responses with two continuous and two binary responses, i.e. `response_types = c('continuous','binary','continuous','binary')`.

 ```
 n <- 150  # sample size